Shopify Review (2021)

 What happens next?
 In order to help planet Earth dislodge bits of food from their teeth in style you need to find an eCommerce platform.
-Thank goodness for Shopify – not only can they help you fulfill your true calling – they also want you to!
+Thank goodness for Shopify – not only can they help you fulfill your true calling – they want to.

-There are only three reasons to not use Shopify.
+There are only four reasons to not use Shopify.

 - You are selling under five products and value complete simplicity over everything else.

-- Your blog comes first and you need WordPress in your life.
+- Your blog came first and you need WordPress (currently most popular CMS) in your life.
 SEO is your bread and butter and eCommerce is a slight afterthought.

 - You have an insanely massive budget to throw at a web developer.
 Here’s a secret: There is a high probably of them using Shopify.